Obstruction theory and the complexity of counting group homomorphisms: Introduction

 In terms of this data, we can identify $G$ with the \emph{set} $A\times B$ equipped with the ``$\eta$-deformed" binary operation

 Any homomorphism $\phi: \Gamma \to G$ induces a homomorphism $\overline{\phi} \defeq \pi_A \circ \phi: \Gamma \to B$, where $\pi_A: G \to B$ projects out $A$.
 Thus,

 where $\Hom(\Gamma, B)$ is a finite abelian group because $B$ itself is.
 By well-known properties of group cohomology, a given homomorphism $\psi: \Gamma \to B$ admits a lift to a homomorphism $\phi: \Gamma \to G$ with $\overline{\phi}=\psi$ if and only if the pullback cohomology class $[\psi^*\eta]=0 \in H^2(\Gamma,A)$ vanishes in the cohomology of $\Gamma$ with coefficients in $A$.
 Critically, because $G$ is a \emph{central} extension of $B$ by $A$, anytime $A$ appears as the coefficients in a cohomology group, it is with a \emph{trivial} module structure.
-This implies that
+This implies that we have a well-defined set-theoretic map